 Pool Flocculant is a perfect solution compared to a pool clarifier which is a pool water polisher.
 A pool clarifier works great scheduled as a weekly maintenance but gradually over a few days, but a pool flocculant can achieve results overnight or less, making it ideal for those who need their swimming pool to look pristine at short notice.

-When applying swimming pool chemicals, it’s important to adjust pH and follow the recommended guidelines for the main ingredient in the pool or spa for any chemicals and including flocculants to work the best.
+When applying swimming pool chemicals, it’s important to adjust pH and follow the recommended guidelines for the main ingredient in the pool or spa for any chemicals including flocculants to work the best.

 Flocculants used in water treatment by professionals with great results.
 Used properly, this will help work fast to bind the tiny particles causing cloudiness, and as they sink, then after a short time a vacuum can be used to remove them from the bottom of your pool.